data-dependent/osrs-guides/skilling.md

 <div style="text-align:center"><img src="https://i.imgur.com/7FEB1fG.gif" alt='Mith seed to avoid damage' width=500>

-Below, we write out the actions that are occurring on the server, in terms of Henke's model.
+Below, we sketch the actions that are occurring on the server, in terms of Henke's model.
  - **Tick 1**: During our character's turn, we both move from under KQ and attack KQ.
  - **Tick 2**: During our client input, we move to underneath KQ via mithril seeds.
  - **Tick 3**: During our character's turn, we pick the flowers.